VA DTI Manual Underwriting Guidelines: How to Qualify for a VA Loan with High DTI in 2025

 Compensating Factors for High DTI on VA Manual Underwrites

-Compensating factors are signs that show lenders you can manage a higher debt-to-income (DTI) ratio.
-The more of these positive signs you have, the better your chances of getting approved for a loan.
+Compensating factors are basically signs that show lenders you can handle a higher debt-to-income (DTI) ratio.
+The more of these promising signs you have, the better your shot at getting a loan approved.
+Here are some common compensating factors, especially if you’re going through the VA DTI manual underwriting guidelines:

-2. Three or More Months of Reserves: Money set aside in a savings account to cover mortgage payments if needed.
+- Three or More Months of Reserves: It’s wise to set aside some money in a savings account to manage a few mortgage payments if necessary.

-3. Stable Job with a Long Work History: Two or more years at the same job or industry.
+- Stable Job with a Long Work History: Sticking with the same job or industry for two years or more.

-4. Additional Income Not Used for Qualifying: If you have a second job, rental income, or overtime that isn’t counted in your loan approval but is verifiable.
+- Additional Income Not Used for Qualifying: If you have a second job, rental income, or overtime that lenders aren’t counting when they look at your loan but can verify, that’s a plus.

-5. Large Residual Income: More disposable income after monthly expenses than the minimum VA residual income requirement.
+- Large Residual Income: Having more leftover cash after your monthly bills than the minimum VA residual income requirement.

-6. Non-Borrowing Spouse Income: If your spouse makes a stable income but is not on the loan, their income can still be considered.
+- Non-Borrowing Spouse Income: If your spouse has a steady job but isn’t on the loan, their income can still be considered.

-Pro Tip: If your debt-to-income (DTI) ratio is near the limit, consider including several positive factors to boost your loan application.
-This can help you more effectively meet the VA DTI manual underwriting guidelines.
+Pro Tip: If your DTI ratio is close to the limit, highlight a few positive factors to strengthen your loan application.
+This will help you align with the VA DTI manual underwriting guidelines.

 Find a Lender That Offers VA Manual Underwriting with No Overlays